Garankeil/LLMs-Learing-GPT2model-Reproduction/README.md

   - After the training begins, two GPUs each calculate the forward propagation, and during backpropagation, they synchronize gradients through nccl communication to achieve consistent parameters.
   - Gradient transfer is performed simultaneously with backward propagation.
 (All reduce)
   - Each GPU has the gradient from other GPUs, and calculate the avarage of the gradients to update the model params.
-  > Offcial document of Pytorch (https://docs.pytorch.org/docs/stable/notes/ddp.html)
+  > Offcial document of DDP (https://docs.pytorch.org/docs/stable/notes/ddp.html)

 # Usage: